slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

-### (F) Direct package upload
+### (F) Artifact publication

-An adversary directly uploads a package that does not reflect the proper Source of Truth (SoT).
+An adversary uploads a package artifact that does not reflect the intent of the package's official source control repository.

 This is the most direct threat because it is the easiest to pull off.
+If there are no mitigations for this threat, then (D) and (E) are often indistinguishable from this threat.

 <details><summary>Build with untrusted CI/CD <span>(expectations)</span></summary>